Skip to main content

 Biographical Note

 Richard Welling Roskelley was born on May 30, 1906, to Richard and Hilda Marie Roskelley in Smithfield, Utah.
 He was grandson of Samuel and Mary Roberts Roskelley who helped settle Smithfield.
 He was raised on a farm in Smithfield and attended high school there.
 Attending the Brigham Young College for two years, he graduated in 1926, the year the school closed.
-During his two years Roskelley served as class president both years, an editor of the annual, and a member of the debating society.
-Following graduation he taught at Lewiston Junior High in Lewiston, Utah, where one of his students was a young Glenn Taggart, who later became President of Utah State University.
+During his two years, Roskelley served as class president both years, an editor of the annual, and a member of the debating society.
+Following graduation, he taught at Lewiston Junior High in Lewiston, Utah, where one of his students was a young Glenn Taggart, who later became president of Utah State University.
 He taught for one year and then left for an LDS mission to the Germany/Austria Mission for thirty months, until 1930.
-During his time there he was put in charge of the LDS Sunday School in Germany and led the first group of German Boy Scouts to the World Jamboree in England.
-He was also once involved in a skirmish with the Hitler Youth who wanted to get some of the Mormon boys to join.
+During his time there, he was put in charge of the LDS Sunday School in Germany and led the first group of German Boy Scouts to the World Jamboree in England.
+He was also once involved in a skirmish with the Hitler Youth who wanted to get some of the LDS boys to join.

 He soon obtained a position on the staff of the Experimental Station and the Agricultural Extension Service Program at Colorado State College.
 He held that position until 1945 and also taught summer school extension courses in Ft.
 Collins, Colorado, at the Western Regional Extension Summer School.
 He continued to return to Ft.
 Collins to teach summer school until 1951.
 In 1945, he moved his family to Washington State College where he taught until 1947.

 Dr. Roskelley loved agriculture and always maintained a farm in Smithfield along with cattle and horses, some of which were nationally recognized show horses.
 He stayed active in civic affairs, especially when they affected agriculture and water rights.
-In the late 1980s Dr. Roskelley moved into the Williamsburg Retirement Inn in Logan, Utah because of his failing health.
+In the late 1980s, Dr. Roskelley moved into the Williamsburg Retirement Inn in Logan, Utah because of his failing health.
 He died on February 22, 1991, at the age of 84 and was buried in the Smithfield Cemetery.

 Extent